gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   int32 failure_seconds = 6;
   // max_in_flight specifies agents that can be updated at the same time, by percent. string max_in_flight = 7;
-  // max_timeout_before_halt specifies agents that can timeout before the rollout is halted, by percent. string max_timeout_before_halt = 8;
-  // max_failed_before_halt specifies agents that can fail before the rollout is halted, by percent. string max_failed_before_halt = 9;
-  // requires specifies rollout groups that must succeed for the current version/schedule before this rollout can run. repeated string requires = 10;
 }

 // Day of the week